 “No. If you want a burger…” I was interrupted by a chorus of voices: “Yes!” and I continued, “…we’ll get downtown around eleven-fifteen.
-That’s only 20 minutes from now, and it’s too early for lunch.
+That’s only 20 minutes from now, and right now it’s too early for lunch.
 So, let’s do some shopping and around twelve-thirty or one o’clock we can decide where to eat.
 There are a lot of places to get burgers downtown near Broadway Plaza.”

 There wasn’t too much grumbling, so that’s what we did.

 Broadway Plaza was crowded.
 We went to the Amazon store first, and it was very busy.
 The twins hadn’t been here before, and they were excited about all of the books.